teamhanko/hanko/README.md

 # Architecture
 The main building blocks of the Hanko project are
-- [backend](/backend/README.md) - An authentication API powering passkeys, passcodes, and (optional) passwords, as well as user management and JWT token issuing
+- [backend](/backend/README.md) - An authentication API powering passkeys, passcodes, and (optional) passwords, as well as user management and JWT issuing
 - [hanko-elements](/frontend/elements/README.md) - A set of web components made for Hanko backend that provides onboarding and login functionality and is highly customizable with CSS
 - [hanko-frontend-sdk](/frontend/frontend-sdk/README.md) - A client package for using the Hanko API